To sign up just click the following link! https://docs.google.com/forms/d/e/1FAIpQLScIRZLUSyc-UIhaTV97bplJaxQ8lHIpW7svPCi6BPSPjJ0VLA/viewform?c=0&w=1

 At the 1000 mark their name is placed on a permanent plaque and they receive a cinch book bag.

-Any child from birth until he or she enters kindergarten can participate in the Read 1000 Books Before Kindergarten program.
+Any child from birth until he or she enters kindergarten can participate in Read 1000 Books Before Kindergarten.

 The program is self-paced and will depend on how often you read together.